You already know you need term life insurance. And you may have even figured out how much you need as well. That’s all you have to decide, right?

 In other words, how long do you need this term life coverage to last?
 You see, term life eventually ends.
 Well, technically it doesn’t end until age 95.
 But at the end of the term period, the price shoots up so high (think 10 – 20 times higher, or more) that most people let it expire.
 It’s true.
 I see it every day.

-That’s why it’s extremely important to get this part right.
+That’s why it’s imperative to get this part right.
 Because if you race past this question without much thought, you’re likely to find yourself regretting your haste ten or fifteen years from now.
-Go too long and you’ll pay more than you should have.
+Go too long, and you’ll pay more than you should have.
 Fall short and, well, you could be left with no coverage when you need it.

 Available Term Periods (Lengths)